owncast/owncast.github.io/content/help.md

 - [Join our chat](https://owncast.rocket.chat) where you can say hello and introduce yourself.
 - [Feel free to email Gabe directly](mailto:gabek@real-ity.com) if you'd like to talk one-on-one.
+- [Learn about how to get a development environment running](/development) if you'd like to write code.
 - [Visit our GitHub issues](https://github.com/owncast/owncast/issues) and take a look to see if there's anything you'd like to work on.
 If not, feel free to file a new issue with ideas you might have.
 Our [Good First Issues](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) list might be a good place to start.

 ## What do current users think of Owncast?